mattlewis92/angular-calendar/README.md

 ```

 ## Documentation
-To see all available API options see the auto generated [documentation](https://mattlewis92.github.io/angular-calendar/docs/).
-Full e2e examples will follow [in the future](https://github.com/mattlewis92/angular-calendar/issues/32)
+To see all available API options see the auto generated [documentation](https://mattlewis92.github.io/angular-calendar/docs/) or you may find it helpful to view the examples on the demo page.

 ## Angular 1 version
 https://github.com/mattlewis92/angular-bootstrap-calendar